HemanthsaiBurla/Calculator_Web_App/README.md

 ## Prerequisites
  Make sure you have the following installed:
- 1. Visual Studio Code or Windsurf or Edit Plus
+ 1. Visual Studio Code or Windsurf or Edit Plus etc.

 ## Technologies Used
 HTMl, CSS and JS